aboekhoff/broccoli-csssplit/README.md

 Pass your tree to broccoli-csssplit and it will split any file (eg. foo.css) with more than 4095 selectors into separate files.

-Be sure to select CSS files *only* in your input tree. `broccoli-caching-writer` will ensure that it will only try to split when those CSS files have changed.
+Be sure to select CSS files *only* in your input tree. `broccoli-caching-writer` will ensure that it can skip CSS Spliting if the files have not changed.

 ```js
 var pickFiles = require('broccoli-static-compiler');